vineethkumarv/sv-wiki/Control-Flow.md

 **Output Snap:**

-The below figure shows the output of the case statement which is not true for any condition.
+The below figure shows the output of the case statement in which one condition is true.

 ![Untitled Diagram-Page-5 drawio (1)](https://user-images.githubusercontent.com/110447788/188300504-805f8740-4cf9-41c7-be1a-6c50a2986b45.png)